mauricet1520/LifeCyclePractice/README.md

 # LifeCyclePractice

-Application that uses LifecyleObserver functions
+Kotlin Android Application that uses LifecyleObserver functions:

-class MyLifeCycleObserver : LifecycleObserver {
+Create a class that extends LifecycleObserver then include these functions.

     @OnLifecycleEvent(Lifecycle.Event.ON_CREATE)
     fun onCreateEvent() {